brobuck87/brobuck87/README.md

-- 👋 Hi, I’m @brobuck87
+- 👋 Hi, I’m Ben!
-- 👀 I’m interested in learning different languages!
+- 👀 I’m interested in software development and QA engineering
-- 🌱 I’m currently learning Python, Javascript, and Web Development
+- 🌱 I’m currently learning Python, Javascript and full stack Web Development.
+I've recently been focusing on jQuery and Bootstrap
 - 📫 How to reach me: brobuck87@gmail.com